 Through several studies of Dr. John Lee and Weston A. Price, PMS has been qualified as, exclusively, a disorder of Western civilization.
 In non-industrialized cultures, unexposed to Xenoestrogens (foreign estrogen), highly processed foods, and foods loaded with antibiotics and hormones, the ovulation-to-period phase is considered a time of creativity, insight and personal clarity.

 What happened and did mother nature make a mistake?
+Is there a nutritional link to PMS?

 The simple fact that we are composed of everything we ingest it just makes sense that we explore how our nutrition might be playing a role in the root cause of a myriad of illnesses.
 Conditions associated with this include fibrocystic breast disease, PMS, uterine fibroids, breast cancer, endometriosis, infertility problems, endometrial polyps, PCOS, auto-immune disorders, low blood sugar problems, and menstrual pain, among many others.